Understanding Data Reporting: Types, Benefits and Examples

 3. Faster and more informed decision-making

 It may sound disappointing, but many wrong decisions have led to budget drain specifically because data didn't back the assumptions.
-And this could have been avoided if a business had taken a step up with its data reporting.
+And this could have been avoided if a business had taken a step up to collect data properly and emphasised on data reporting.
 Curated data that is organized and well-presented simplifies perception.

 Yes, the business world is still very unpredictable, but just as with weather forecasts, you can make more precise calls if you monitor the situation in real time instead of taking wild guesses.